 Ability to have input/output to display/external system.
 User interface to change memory.

 Load/save memory for working again on the same system.

 Show to the user the impact of the memory.

-Working with hexdecimal base
+Working with hexadecimal base

 Application design

+The design of the application based on object oriented while using design patterns.
+Frameworks were used as much as possible.
+Java was the selected languages, as it gave the ability to be executed from many platforms.

+AGILE was used as the methodology of the writing the code.

+The TDD – Test driven development was in use , partially.

-The application was done with java, using some design patterns.
+The application was done with java, as object oriented language.
+Some design patterns were in used, as described later in internal following list.
 The project was done in object oriented methodology.
+One exemplar to this could be the Seven Digits display – which wasn’t write from scratch, but used the Swing Panel and extends it.

 Following framework was in used: Gui – Swing.
 JPanel, data model of JList were extended .
 XML - JAXB.

 The implementation of the handling of the instructions in the logic model – was done with TDD – Test driven development.

-Utils class was created as a Helper class which will include the methods that not part of the Panel handling itself.
-It will shortly th code to be more viewable.
+Utils class was created as a Helper class which will include the methods that are not part of the Panel handling itself.
+It will shortly the code to be more viewable.

 Used design patterns

 Singleton pattern

-Will be used for handling just one occurrence of every member of the CPU.
+The singleton patenrn was used to create only one occurrence of every member of the CPU.
 LogicalCpu is the class of the Singleton.
-Sigleton implementation done with double checking to prevent entering double time on the same time.
+Singleton implementation done with double checking to prevent entering double time on the same time.

 Factory Pattern

-to create the implementation of ActivityPiece in run time, for every step while execution the assembled code.
+The factory pattern was used to create the required implementation of ActivityPiece in run time, for every step while execution the assembled code.
 Factory class name is ActivityPieceFactory.

 Pseudo codes

-Run/Step execution
+Main - Run/Step execution

 #nextAddress = getNextAddress()